rodrigoalvesvieira/old-blog/_posts/2012-02-09-to-i-for-instances-trueclass-falseclass.md

 {% endhighlight %}

-That's it, I can't see - at least now - the reason why this ins't implemented in Ruby and I'm most certainly gonna ask somebody why.
+It seems very reasonable to me to have <span class="small_code">true</span> and <span class="small_code">false</span> represented also as integers, I can't see - at least now - the reason why this ins't implemented in Ruby and I'm most certainly gonna ask somebody why.